Git Stash and Diff Patches

 - Diff patches are best for persistent, reusable change sets

-- Both help you save changes without committing, keeping your history clean
+- Both help save changes without committing, keeping history clean